heapwolf/prohub/app/styles/README.md

 # SYNOPSIS
-Stylus files that are specific to this application are placed here.
+Stylus files that are specific to this entire application are placed here.